ng-bootstrap/ng-bootstrap/README.md

 ## Contributing to the project

 We are always looking for the quality contributions!
 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) doc for contribution guidelines.

-## Development, meeting minutes, roadmap and more.

-We support TypeScript and ES5 using the CJS module system.